Berry Museum

-Berry Museum is a heritage-listed former council chambers and bank building and now museum at 135 Queen Street, Berry, City of Shoalhaven, New South Wales, Australia.
+Berry Museum is a heritage-listed former council chambers and bank building and now museum at 135 Queen Street, Berry in the South Coast region of New South Wales, Australia.
 It was designed by William Wilkinson Wardell and built from 1884 to 1885 by W. Stoddart.
 It is also known as the E.S.&A. Bank or the ANZ Bank.
 The property is owned by Shoalhaven City Council.
 It was added to the New South Wales State Heritage Register on 1 September 2006.

 History

 The English, Scottish and Australian Banking company commenced business in Broughton Creek in June 1875.
 It was the second branch on the coast and the third in New South Wales.
 On 8 March 1884 the E.S.& A. bank purchased the land on which the building now stands for the purpose of erecting a new bank building.
 The architect for the new bank building was William Wilkinson Wardell.

 Wardell was born in England in 1824 and became a distinguished designer of churches in his homeland before he moved to Melbourne in 1857.
 Here, in his position as inspector general of public works in Victoria, he prepared designs for many public buildings including St Paul's Cathedral, the Melbourne Mint and Customs House, and the English Scottish and Australian Bank in Collins St Melbourne.
 Wardell later moved to Sydney where he worked as an architect for the remainder of his life.
 Wardell died in 1899.
 Wardell designed St Mary's Cathedral, Sydney as well as St John's College at the University of Sydney.
 Whilst living in NSW he was commissioned to design a number of bank buildings for then E.S.& A Bank.
 Berry Museum is the only surviving bank building of a group of 5 suburban and regional branches of the E.S. & A Bank in NSW designed by William Wilkinson Wardell with a north European architectural influence.